paritytech/cumulus/deployments/README.md

 the monitoring Compose file is _not_ optional, and must be included for bridge deployments.

 ### Running and Updating Deployments

 We currently support three bridge deployments
 1. Rialto Substrate to Millau Substrate
 2. Rialto Parachain Substrate to Millau Substrate
-2. Westend Substrate to Millau Substrate
+2. Westend Substrate to Millau Substrate (only finality bridge)

 These bridges can be deployed using our [`./run.sh`](./run.sh) script.